by Debbie L. Miller

 “I try,” I say modestly.

-I called her back to broach the subject, without mentioning any problem.
 “Do you know that Addy has been having a terrible problem with slugs?”
 I gossip.

 “Well, it doesn’t surprise me.
 She’s a terrible gardener.
 No gardener worth her weight would have even one slug in her garden.”

-“I know, but, if she asksmy advice, what do I tell her?”
+“I know, but, if she asks my advice, what do I tell her?”

 “I hear that beer works for some.
 Of course, I wouldn’t know.
 I’ve never had slugs in my garden.”